Capáez, Adjuntas, Puerto Rico

 Capáez is a rural barrio in the municipality of Adjuntas, Puerto Rico.
 Its population in 2010 was 1,054.

 History

-Capáez was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
+Capáez was in Spain's gazetteers since at least 1818 when the territorial boundaries of Adjuntas were first officially and administratively described, until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Capáez barrio was 1,266.